zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <uma-configuration-endpoint>https://%(hostname)s/oxauth/seam/resource/restv1/oxauth/uma-configuration</uma-configuration-endpoint>
 ```

-### Server mode
+### Server Mode

 This entry sets the mode of the Gluu oxAuth Server.
 Possible modes are
 `memory` and `ldap`.

-* memory: run the oxAuth server in `in-memory` mode.
+* `memory`: run the Gluu oxAuth Server in `in-memory` mode.

-* ldap: run the oxAuth server in `ldap` mode.
-This is required to work
+* `ldap`: run the Gluu oxAuth Server in `ldap` mode.
+This is required to
-  in cluster, and this is the default setting.
+  work in cluster, and this is the default setting.

+The according entry in the configuration file looks like that:

 ```
 <mode>ldap</mode>